pranjalmahale13/Customer_Churn_Prediction_ML/Telco-Customer-Churn/telco_README.md

-# Telco Customer Churn Prediction
+# Telco Customer Churn Prediction Using Machine Learning

-This project focuses on predicting whether a **telecom customer is likely to leave the service (churn)**.
+This project aims to predict whether a **telecom customer is likely to churn (stop using the service)** based on customer usage, subscription details, and billing information.
-The project was built to practice and understand a **complete machine learning workflow** on a real-world dataset, from data understanding to model evaluation.
+The project was created to gain hands-on experience with a **complete machine learning pipeline**, starting from understanding the data and ending with evaluating different models on a real-world dataset.

 ---

-## Dataset Used
+## Dataset Description

 - **Telco Customer Churn Dataset**
-- Contains customer-related information such as:
+- The dataset includes various customer attributes such as:
   - Gender, tenure, and contract type
-  - Internet and phone services
+  - Phone and internet services
   - Monthly charges and total charges
-- Target column: **Churn**
+- Target feature: **Churn**
-  - `Yes` → Customer churned
+  - `Yes` → Customer has churned
-  - `No` → Customer retained
+  - `No` → Customer is retained

 ---

-## Steps Followed in This Project
+## Project Workflow

 ### 1. Data Understanding
-- Loaded the dataset and examined:
+- Loaded the dataset and performed an initial inspection:
-  - Number of rows and columns
+  - Total number of records and features
-  - Data types
+  - Data types of each column
-  - Missing and incorrect values
+  - Missing, null, or incorrect values
-- Understood the meaning and relevance of each feature
+- Understood the purpose and importance of each feature

 ---

 ### 2. Exploratory Data Analysis (EDA)
-- Analyzed how churn varies with:
+- Studied how churn is affected by:
   - Contract type
   - Customer tenure
   - Monthly charges
-- Used basic visualizations to identify trends
+- Used simple visualizations to observe trends and patterns
-- Observed higher churn among customers with **month-to-month contracts**
+- Noted higher churn rates among customers on **month-to-month contracts**

 ---

 ### 3. Data Preprocessing
-- Converted categorical variables into numerical format
+- Converted categorical features into numerical values
-- Handled data type inconsistencies
+- Resolved data type issues where necessary
-- Removed non-informative columns such as customer identifiers
+- Removed irrelevant columns such as customer ID
 - Split the dataset into **training and testing sets**

 ---